Nervosys/Botnix/docs/languages-frameworks/rust.section.md

 `lib.fakeHash` as a stub hash.
 Building the package (and thus the vendored dependencies) will then inform you of the correct hash.

-For usage outside nixpkgs, `allowBuiltinFetchGit` could be used to avoid having to specify `outputHashes`.
+For usage outside botpkgs, `allowBuiltinFetchGit` could be used to avoid having to specify `outputHashes`.
 For example:

 ```nix